Aspiring pilot battles cancer twice amid medical shortages

 He started chemotherapy that same night.
 He had a good prognostic.
 The treatment lasted two years and three months.

 He was clean for nine months.
-Cancer resurgence again in the fall of 2018?, now on his testicles.
+But cancer resurged again in the fall of 2018, now on his testicles.

 One of Proyoto's testes was removed this past September.
 He was administered steroids.